Zorin-Mykhailo/Hillel2024__English/Hillel2024__English/Classes/36/readme.md

 ---

 ### 2B Cards
+> [!NOTE]
-*Look at the definition of the following words and name them.*
+> Look at the definition of the following words and name them.

 1). pays a lot of attention to things and notices more about them than most people do. `observant`
 2). the ability to think, understand quickly `clever` `intelligent`